You’ve been blessed with a beautiful baby girl, and want her to grow up as a strong, independent, and successful woman.

 You’re dramatic/sensitive for no reason.

-It doesn’t matter how silly you think her problems are, don’t discount her feelings.
-Instead, have a heart to heart.
-It is important she feels like her emotions are valid, and she can talk to you whenever something happens.
+It doesn’t matter how silly you think her problems are, do not discount her feelings.
+Instead, have a heart-to-heart.
+She must feel like her emotions are valid, and she can talk to you whenever something happens.

 Also, let her cry and express her feelings instead of shutting her down.